 Water Independence: This once-sticky issue has been resolved with no costs to existing Folsom residents nor any reduction in their water supply.
 Indeed, it will result in a reduction in the rates paid by many residents of the east area of Folsom.
 The landowners have footed the entire bill to bring water to the south area.

-Transportation Improvements: Planned projects, including a limited-access road alongside Highway 50 and eventually bus rapid transit, will keep the area’s traffic from overwhelming nearby communities and give residents workable and walkable options for ditching their cars.
+Transportation Improvements: Planned projects, including a limited-access road alongside Highway 50 and an innovative transit corridor, will keep the area’s traffic from overwhelming nearby communities and give residents workable and walkable options for ditching their cars.

 Vibrant Town Center: Right in the middle of the plan area, and part of Folsom Ranch, will be a vibrant “village core” with all the assets that make small towns so appealing: a civic center, aquatic center, library, high-density housing, community recreation facilities, easy walkability, multiple transportation options and more.
-Residents of the Town Center may never need to use their cars, said then-Mayor Miklos.
-The suburban-style neighborhoods that fan out from the Town Center will have direct transit access to this core area.
+Residents of the town center may never need to use their cars, said Mayor Steve Miklos.
+The suburban-style neighborhoods that fan out from the town center will have direct transit access to this core area.

-Public Parks: The area will feature two large community parks and smaller parks accessible to every neighborhood.
+Public Parks: The area will feature two large community parks and smaller parks accessible to every neighborhood, at least 138 acres total.

 Hiking and Biking Trails: Folsom is already respected for its biking and hiking trails, and this area will add to them in both quantity and quality.
 They’re planned to be practical as well as recreational.

-Quality Housing: About 11,000 homes will be built in the entire plan area.
+Quality Housing: Over the next 25-30 years about 11,000 homes will be built in the entire plan area.
 Some will be stately homes with stunning views, others will be modeled after Folsom’s most popular neighborhoods to serve every family situation and income level.

 Quality Jobs: Up to 8,000 jobs are expected here at buildout with a balance of employment opportunities that includes high-paying jobs at corporate campuses.